How to Call Siblings in Japanese?

 Precious, esteemed, honorableAniki [兄貴]Aneki [姉貴]

-Furthermore, “Aniue” as well as ”Aneue” and “Onii-sama” also ”Onee-sama” are rarely used in daily life.
-It is because it is too formal.
-Now, it is only used in Japanese Anime.
+Also, “Aniue” and “Aneue” and “Onii-sama” and “Onee-sama” are rarely used in everyday life.
+This is because it is too formal.
+Now it is only used in Japanese anime.
 Most Japanese often use “Onii-san” and “Onee-san” as formal conversation.
-And people say “Onii-chan” and “Onee-chan” for casual case.
-Also, “Ani” ,”Ane” and “Aniki” ,”Aneki” are only used own family members, not for another family.

-“Onii-san” “Onii-chan” and “Onee-san” “Onee-chan” is also not uncommon for sibling terminology to be used for certain non-siblings such as sales clerks asking or calling situations.
+“Onii-san” “Onii-chan” and “Onee-san” “Onee-chan” is also not uncommon for sibling terminology to be used for certain non-siblings, such as sales clerks asking or calling situations.

 For example: